-Both the SS 304 and SS 316 are austenitic stainless steels used in different capabilities in rapid prototyping processes such as Sheet Metal Fabrication and CNC machining.
+Both the SS 304 and SS 316 are austenitic stainless steels used in different capabilities in rapid prototyping processes such as sheet metal fabrication and CNC machining.
 However, choosing from the 304 vs 316 stainless steel comparison must be made specifically to a project, i.e., you must understand their properties.
-To help you decide on the right grade, this article highlights the properties, benefits, applications of the SS 304 and SS 316.
+To help you decide on the right grade, this article highlights the properties, benefits, and applications of the SS 304 and SS 316.
 Below is a full comparison of the stainless 304 vs 316.

 304 Grade Stainless Steel

 Stainless steel 304 is the most widely ordered stainless steel grade in the world.
 It is an austenitic SS variant with 8 to 10.5% nickel, 18-20% of chromium, and other elements such as carbon, manganese, and silicon.
 These constituents make SS 304 highly heat resistant and corrosion resistant, and it is applicable in different industrial and commercial settings.

 SS 304 is the most ordered stainless steel grade due to its properties and characteristics.
 It is an important material in many industries.
 Because of its excellent corrosion resistance, it’s functional and aesthetically great in different environments.
 Its machinability and weldability also make it a top choice in CNC machining and sheet metal fabrication.
 Many people love its aesthetic appeal evident in its use in making parts used in high-rise buildings and skyscrapers.